writethedocs/www/docs/conf/eu/2016/index.rst

 Organizers
 ----------

-Write the Docs is put on by the following lovely group of folks:
+Write the Docs EU is put on by the following lovely group of folks:

 -  `Mikey Ariel <https://twitter.com/thatdocslady>`__
 -  `Samuel Wright <https://twitter.com/plaindocs>`__